23 September 2025

 UTILITY: EPH subsidiaries: EP Energy Transition and LEAG

 STATUS: The gas conversion project was announced in 2022.
-Construction is expected to begin in 2026.
+Construction is expected to begin in 2026 if LEAG wins subsidies via the capacity market.

 Map data: ©2025 Google, © Airbus | Power Station image: © Public Domain